-Arcadis is a well-diversified business.
-Business Areas (GBAs) - Resilience, in addressing their most pressing business needs and challenges.
+Arcadis is a well-diversified business that operates through four Global Business Areas (GBAs) - Resilience, Places, Mobility, and Intelligence.
+Each work together to support clients in addressing their most pressing business needs and challenges.

 Building on Arcadis' strong foundations in natural and built assets, we are committed to partnering with our clients to make sustainable choices and deliver the solutions that will ensure they can meet their project and business objectives.
-Together, our four GBAs offer connected and complementary capabilities and solutions that enable us to act as one for our clients. continuing to bring innovative sustainable and digital solutions, knowledge, and skills to the market.
+Together, our four GBAs offer connected and complementary capabilities and solutions that enable us to act as one for our clients, continuing to bring innovative sustainable and digital solutions, knowledge, and skills to the market.

 Whether it is advancing the energy transition, designing smart sustainable buildings, accelerating mobility solutions, or using digitally enabled tools to improve asset operations.
 We will be a trusted partner to our clients, helping them achieve the best results and most value from their projects.
+Supervisory Board report